I have had one case for my glasses which I liked – but it also had a property I disliked.

 I liked that it opened from one end instead of lengthwise – it helped with unintentionally dropping my glasses or the fact that they would pop out of the lengthwise case too easily.

 The thing I didn’t like was that the cap was rounded, the base was flat and it was chrome plated – in other words, it looked like a dildo.
 There were a number of odd glances my way when I would produce the case in public.

 But I have had a 3d printer for several years now, and last week, having installed a new extruder I was looking for new projects.

-I started designing the next case for my glasses years ago, but it evolved into the Pencase project which you can purchase here.
+I started designing the next case for my glasses years ago, but it evolved into the Pencase project.

 Although the current design for the case only shows the basic exterior it is no way going to be a business as usual case.
 I want this thing to be as desperately impractical as possible – more of a toy than something meant for the avid glasses switcher.
 Whatever that is.
 Whoever that is.